ngn13/massacr/README.md

 ### From the source
 Another way to deploy these two applications, is to build them from the source.
-- First install all the dependencies and build tools:
+To build from source, first install all the dependencies and build tools:
 ```bash
 build-esssential libnet libnet-dev curl curl-dev go
 ```
-- Then clone the repository:
+Then clone the repository:
 ```bash
 git clone https://github.com/ngn13/massacr.git
 ```
-- Now change directory into the database and run the go build command:
+Now change directory into the database and run the go build command:
 ```bash
 cd massacr/database && go build .
 ```
-- Now change directory into the scanner and run the make command:
+Now change directory into the scanner and run the make command:
 ```bash
 cd ../scanner && make
 ```